Mimetic Explicit Time Discretiztions: Introduction

-There has been substantial effort made in creating discretizations for continuum mechanics problems that exactly preserve energy and other important properties.
 The paper \cite{Sanderse13} gives an overview of energy conserving methods for Navier-Stokes equations and develops some implicit Runge-Kutta methods for doing this.
-The thesis \cite{Capuano15} address energy conservation for turbulent flows.
+The thesis \cite{Capuano15} addresses energy conservation for turbulent flows.
 For a differential forms approach to discretization see \cite{PerotZusi14,Teixeira13} and additionally for multisympletic time integration approach to Maxwell's equations see \cite{StToDeMa2015}.
-For two dimensional problems see \cite{ChenLL08,Perot2011,PalhaGerritsma16,Salmon07,VeigaLV15,MorinishiLCM98}.
+For two dimensional problems see \cite{ChenLL08,Perot2011,PalhaGerritsma16,Salmon07,VeigaLV15,MorinishiLCM98,AdjointHymanShashkov97, NaturalHymanShashkov97}.
 The papers \cite{Tonti14, WanBihloNave2015} take a novel approach to finding discrete models.
-For the latest, see the minisimposium at a recent SIAM meeting \cite{SIAM}.

-For function depending on three spatial variables and time, the spatial variables will be discretized using mimetic finite differences as described in \cite{RobidouxSteinberg2011} while time variable will be discretized using the well known leapfrog finite differences.

-The extension of ideas closely related to the work here to logically rectangular grids in 2-D is described in \cite{AdjointHymanShashkov97, NaturalHymanShashkov97}.
+For a finite-element approach to vector wave equations see Section 2.3.2 of \cite{arnoldelastic2010}.